Irwin the Disco Duck: History

 Inspired by the novelty song "Disco Duck", Peter Pan put out a series of children's records starting in 1976 that were compilations of popular songs of the time.
 The fictional "host" of the albums was Irwin the Disco Duck, whose name would be altered to Irwin the Dynamic Duck when disco fell out of fashion.
 None of the songs were by the original artists; according to the album cover, they were being performed by "The Wibble Wobble Singers and Orchestra."
 Some of the songs featured Irwin singing, but more often he functioned as the album's disc jockey, introducing the songs.

 While numerous voice actors played Irwin throughout this series, the most notable is Don Messick of Hanna-Barbera TV cartoon fame, the original voice of Scooby-Doo and other such characters as Papa Smurf, Boo-Boo, Astro (of The Jetsons), Dr. Benton Quest and Bamm-Bamm.
 His Irwin voice was similar to many Hanna-Barbera and Rankin/Bass characters, including Pixie, Scrappy-Doo and Snip (in Jack Frost).

 Irwin's hair, wardrobe and DJ persona are all reflections of American radio personality Rick Dees, who wrote and recorded the "Disco Duck" song on which this series was based.

 Record list

+Note: A two-part comic starring Irwin and his girlfriend Debbi is on the back of two album covers; part one is on the back of "Irwin the Disco Duck Dance Party II," and part two is on the back of "Alley Cat and Chicken Fat."